-United Nations Industrial Development Organization
+United Nations Industrial Development Organization (UNIDO)

-International Telecommunication Union
+International Telecommunication Union (ITU)

 The International Telecommunication Union (ITU) is a specialized agency of the United Nations that is responsible for information and communication technology (ICT) issues.
 Established in 1865, ITU is the oldest international organization in the field of telecommunications.
 ITU’s primary objective is to promote the development and efficient use of telecommunications networks and services.
 This includes standardization of telecommunications technologies, allocation of Read More